-For the second consecutive year, the Tour of Flanders will start in Antwerp.
-After a lavish spectacle in the Town Square, the riders will begin the 102nd Tour of Flanders on the Steen at 10.30 a.m. © Digitalclickx
+For the third consecutive year, the Tour of Flanders will start in Antwerp.
+After a lavish spectacle in the Town Square, the riders will begin the 103rd Tour of Flanders on the Steen at 10.30 a.m. © Digitalclickx

 Via the Waasland tunnel, the riders will immediately cross the Escaut over to its left bank.
 In Burcht, the race director Wim van Herreweghe will wave the flag signalling the official start at 10.45 a.m. © Photonews

 As the first in a set of seven ‘Tour villages’ that the riders will visit, the riders will pass through Sint-Niklaas, which was the start site for “Flanders’ finest” between 1977 and 1997.
-The Tour will be returning to the capital of the Waasland for the first time in 20 years, where a huge crowd will no doubt be waiting to cheer the peloton as it passes through.
+The Tour will be returning to the capital of the Waasland, where a huge crowd will no doubt be waiting to cheer the peloton as it passes through.

 Leaving Hamme-Zogge, the peloton heads via the wonderful Donkmeer to Berlare, birthplace of cycling legend Fred de Bruyne, the 1957 winner.
 Oliver Naesen, resident of Berlare, would love to follow in De Bruyne’s footsteps.